Waterloo-Robotics/H2OLoo-Core/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FTC Blocks Online Tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html)

 Even if you are an advanced Java programmer, it is helpful to start with the [FTC Blocks tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html), and then migrate to the [OnBot Java Tool](https://ftc-docs.firstinspires.org/programming_resources/onbot_java/OnBot-Java-Tutorial.html) or to [Android Studio](https://ftc-docs.firstinspires.org/programming_resources/android_studio_java/Android-Studio-Tutorial.html) afterwards.

-## Downloading the Project
-If you are an Android Studio programmer, there are several ways to download this repo.
-Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.

-* If you are a git user, you can clone the most current version of the repository:

-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/FIRST-Tech-Challenge/FtcRobotController.git</p>

-* Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
-Downloading the project as a .ZIP file will keep the size of the download manageable.

-* You can also download the project folder (as a .zip or .tar.gz archive file) from the Downloads subsection of the [Releases](https://github.com/Waterloo-Robotics/H2OLoo-Core/releases) page for this repository.

-Once you have downloaded and uncompressed (if needed) your folder, you can use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)").

 ## Getting Help
 ### User Documentation and Tutorials